andym388/andym388/README.md

 Currently, I am focusing on acquiring the above skillsets.
 - 🤞 In the 1st 6-12 months, I have acquired a basic understanding of the skill requirements to be a web developer using tutorials and projects available from YouTube.
 - ⚗️ In the coming 6-12 months, I wiil delve into more Advanced topics and build projects with Redux, React Router and Material UI.
 The aim is to be able to develop  Cloud-based Microservices App using NodeJS, React and Docker.
-I will also be researching into Python Automation using ChatGPT and AI assisted coding in Visual Studio Code.
+I will also be researching into Python Automation using OpenAI/ChatGPT and AI assisted coding in Visual Studio Code.
 - ✨ I will showcase my projects and coding journey here in GitHub and it will be accessible from my LinkedIn profile.

 ---